-A monthly newsletter is distributed on the first Friday of each month.
+A termly magazine (The Register) is distributed at the end of each term.
 There is also an annual review of the year by the Headteacher which is distributed to all parents.
-Please check www.mayvillehighschool.com for the most up-to-date information.
+Please check mayvillehighschool.com for the most up-to-date information.
 You will be sent a password once your child joins in order to access the Parent Portal, where all communication will be sent.

-COMPLAINTS PROCEDURE
+COMPLAINTS PROCEDURES